User Defined Functions in Flowgorithm

 In-Built vs User-Defined

-Flowgorithm flowchart has some in-built functions that we can invoke in the flowcharts directly.
+Flowgorithm flowchart has some built-in functions that we can invoke directly in the flowcharts.
 These functions are called Intrinsic functions or In-built Functions.

 User-defined Functions

 The Flowgorithm flowchart tool allows us to create and define functions in the flowchart.
-The function defined by the user is called a user-defined function.
-User-Defined Functions are defined by the user.
-The user needs to add code and logic to the function in the flowchart.
-A Function returns a value to the caller.
+The user defines a user-defined function and requires the user to add code and logic to the function in the flowchart.

 Function Manager